James Packer's Crown Resorts to divide off worldwide casino business

 "Crown is one of Australia's most successful tourism and leisure company's and I am incredibly proud of exactly what we have actually accomplished with our resorts in Australia, however also throughout Asia.
 This new business structure, well positions Crown for the next decade as we continue to grow our company and fulfill the needs of the emerging Asian middle class."

 Crown owns a 27.4 percent stake New York-listed casino group Melco Crown Entertainment, after cutting its stake in May, raising $US800 million.
-Melco operates 3 casinos in Macau, one in the Philippines known as sbobet organized by bet 99.
+Melco operates 3 casinos in Macau, one in the Philippines known as.

 Crown's stake in Melco Crown will go into the new global holding company, together with its investment in Las Vegas casino and hotel Alon which is under advancement its 20 percent holding in the Nobu restaurant chain, it's 50 per stake in British regional casino operator Aspers and its stake in Caesars Growth Partners.

 Crown Resorts will retain the company's casinos and hotels in Melbourne and Perth and the hotel and casino under advancement at Sydney's Barangaroo precinct.
-It will also maintain Betfair Australasia, a 62 percent stake in online bookmaker Crownbet (a website specialized in no deposit slots machines) and 50 percent in Ellerston resort in the Hunter Valley.
+It will also maintain Betfair Australasia, a 62 percent stake in How to start poker and 50 percent in Ellerston resort in the Hunter Valley.

 Crown will then examine the float of a property trust which would own the Australian hotels, leaving out Crown Towers in Melbourne.